QBDI/QBDI/docs/source/get_started-frida.rst

 +++++++++++++++++++++++++++++++

 You can instrument a function using QBDI bindings.
-They are really close to the C++ ones, with more information is available in Frida/QBDI :ref:`frida-qbdi-api` documentation.
+They are really close to the C++ ones, further details about the exposed APIs are available in the :ref:`frida-qbdi-api` documentation.

 .. code-block:: javascript